micmejia/bible-dump/AMPC/Acts/Acts 11.md

 And when he had found him, he brought him back to Antioch.
-For a whole year they assembled together with _and_ [^g]were guests of the church and instructed a large number of people; and in Antioch the disciples were first called Christians.
+For a whole year they assembled together with _and_ were guests of the church and instructed a large number of people; and in Antioch the disciples were first called Christians.